ThenmozhiParamasivam/DataAnalysis_through_sql/README.md

 To demonstrate the ability to extract, manipulate, and analyze structured data using SQL.

 🧰 Tools Used
-Platform: SQLite environment

-Database Format: CSV file uploaded and processed using SQLite
+Database Format: CSV file uploaded and queried using SQLite

-Editor: SQL queries executed and tested within the platform environment
+Local Tool Used:
+SQLite: Install DB Browser for SQLite – a lightweight and easy-to-use tool for database browsing and query execution.

+File Format: .csv file converted to SQLite table

 📂 Dataset
 Source: data.csv

-Description: An e-commerce transactional dataset containing columns such as InvoiceNo, InvoiceDate, CustomerID, Quantity, UnitPrice, Country.
+Description: An e-commerce transactional dataset containing fields like InvoiceNo, InvoiceDate, CustomerID, Quantity, UnitPrice, Country.

 Output Screenshots: Attached separately.